awsdocs/amazon-redshift-developer-guide/doc_source/s3serviceexception-error.md

 [Amazon](500310) Invalid operation: S3ServiceException:The AWS Access Key Id you provided does not exist in our records.
 ```

 This is often a copy and paste error\.
 Verify that the access key ID was entered correctly\.
+Also, if you are using temporary session keys, check that the value for `token` is set\.

 ## Invalid Secret Access Key<a name="invalid-secret-access-key-error"></a>